Emmotes/ic_spoilers/docs/halsin.md

     "id": 2142,
     "flavour_text": "",
     "description": {
-        "desc": " Increase the effect of Archdruid of Emerald Grove by your maximum chance of Call To Action triggering."
+        "desc": "Increases the effect of Archdruid of Emerald Grove by your maximum chance of Call To Action triggering."
     },
     "effect_keys": [
         {